 The Walsh house.
 Valerie and Colin return from the garage empty handed; apparently the "quake kit" is buried under a pile of junk.
 That's a handy place for it.
-Colin is mystified by how casual everyone is acting about the earthquake, and Kelly tells him he just has to get used to it.
+Colin is mystified by how casual everyone is acting about the earthquake, and Kelly tells him he just has to get used to it, 'cause it's part of living in L.A.
 Meanwhile, as Steve cleans up his bedroom, Clare asks him if he's ever considered doinking during an earthquake.
 Steve's like, "D'yuh", but when she brazenly tells him she'd like to get it on right now, he reminds her that there's a house full of people.
 She says they can do it quietly, so he thinks that over and the two start getting it on.

 Palm Springs.
 A medic is on hand to talk Brandon and Susan through the delivery.
 Ellen starts whining about wanting her husband, and Susan tries to minimize her freakout by asking questions about her family.
 Ho hum.